Publication Date: August 25, 2017

 Drugwatch Podcast

-The Drugwatch Podcast is not a live broadcast but a pre-recorded segment available on Drugwatch.com.
+The Drugwatch Podcast is a pre-recorded segment available on Drugwatch.com.

-Each podcast begins and ends with a disclaimer informing the audience that the Drugwatch Podcast does not purport to provide medical or legal advice and the opinions of the host and guests are not necessarily those of Drugwatch.
+Each podcast begins and ends with a disclaimer informing the audience that the Drugwatch Podcast does not purport to provide legal or medical advice and the opinions of the host and guests are not necessarily those of Drugwatch.

-Podcast guests have included medical and legal professionals, authors, patients, filmmakers and industry regulators.
-Topics covered are at the discretion of the Drugwatch Podcast host and usually relate to drugs, medical devices or procedures covered on Drugwatch.com.
-The Drugwatch host is a member of the Drugwatch editorial team and will provide guests with questions prior to the recording of the podcast.
+Podcast guests include legal and medical professionals, authors, plaintiffs, patients, filmmakers and industry regulators.
+Topics covered are at the discretion of the Drugwatch Podcast host and usually relate to lawsuits covered on Drugwatch.com.
+The Drugwatch host is a member of the Drugwatch editorial team and will provide guests with questions prior to recording the podcast.

 Each guest must consent to being recorded before the host begins recording the interview and again once the recording has started.
 Drugwatch will edit the podcast for clarity, for time constraints and for extraneous syllables like “um.”
 Edits should not be made to misrepresent facts or distort context.